Ryan O'Reily: Season 6

-O’Reily pressures Shupe to confess, but the testimony fails to aid Cyril’s defense.
-Meehan dies of a brain embolism, and O’Reily washes his body in the morgue while reading a passage out of the bible.
-Rumors then spread that Peter Schibetta cursed O’Reily.
-He, however, manipulates Chucky Pancamo into believing Schibetta threatened him as well, leading the Italians to murder Schibetta.
+O’Reily pressures Shupe to confess, but the testimony fails to aid Cyril's defense.
+Meehan dies of a brain embolism, and O'Reily washes his body in the morgue while reading a passage out of the Bible.
+Rumors then spread that Peter Schibetta cursed O'Reily.
+Schibetta boasts to O'Reily that he will do the same to him and everyone Ryan cares about saving him for last.
+He, however, manipulates Chucky Pancamo into believing Schibetta threatened him as well, as Scibetta has blamed Pancamo previously for his failure, leading the Italians to murder Schibetta.

-Cyril’s execution is briefly stayed after inmate Jahfree Neema organizes a protest.
+Cyril's execution is briefly stayed after inmate Jahfree Neema organizes a protest.
 Despite this, however, Cyril is eventually executed, leaving Ryan devastated.
 He subsequently begins a romantic relationship with Dr. Nathan.

-Later, O’Reily reconciles with his father, Seamus, who expresses remorse after years of neglect.
-He is last seen accompanying Seamus onto a bus during an attack on Oz.
+Later, O'Reily reconciles with his father, Seamus, who expresses remorse for neglecting him and Cyril.
+He is last seen accompanying Seamus onto a bus during an unknown biological substance attack on Oz.

 ZO

-Twenty years after the evacuation of Oz, a police officer who testified at O’Reily’s trial is discredited for corruption, resulting in Ryan's release.
-He later threatens Tobias Beecher and his family.
+In the 2024 short film ZO, Beecher and O'Reily are shown in their lives after prison.
+In the intervening years since the evacuation of Oz they have since fallen out.
+During an inflammatory phone call the once close allies look to be initiating war with each other.
+It is revealed Ryan is free as the cop who investigated his case is corrupt and the District Attorney is unwilling to pursue criminal charges any further.
+Seamus is also revealed to have died a few weeks before his release and his mother is elsewhere, it is not known what became of his relationship with Gloria Nathan.
+Their phone call ends with O'Reily taunting Beecher "once a prag always a prag".
+Beecher is defiant and willing to fight O'Reily to the bitter end.